 I’m embarrassed to say that we have 2 freezers.
 We sometimes buy more food to put in the fridge when we already have the same stuff in the freezer.
 So now, before I fire up the laptop to get a new Tesco delivery order in, I go to the freezer and take stuff out to de-frost in the fridge.
 I keep the inventory turning over.

 Communicate goals clearly (stick this on your fridge door)

 There are 2 components to doing the right thing.
 Firstly we have to know what the right thing is.
 Second we have to action that.
 By setting goals at the outset and regularly reminding ourselves of these, we can help keep on track.

 Often the best hacks are the simplest.
 I improved what I ate by pinning The Bulletproof Diet Roadmap to the front of my fridge.
 You can’t miss it and get a reminder every time you go the fridge.
 I don’t always eat in 100% compliance with this.
 But as a visual guide to reducing carbs, cutting out junk and sugar and generally eating a more natural diet, its great.

 You can get a copy from the Bulletproof website here.

 Conduct “whole life” investment appraisal (buy the right fridge)

 When buying a fridge (or any other capital equipment), you should ideally try to consider the costs on a through life basis.
-In other words, don’t just focus on the sticker price (important though that is) consider expected lifespan, servicing costs and electricity costs as well.
+In other words, don’t just focus on the upfront price (important though that is)…you should also consider expected lifespan, servicing costs and electricity costs as well.
 All electrical appliances are rated for energy efficiency these days and you want something rated A or B.